This content mentions anxiety and panic attacks, which some people may find triggering.

 - having fun

-For some of us it can be hard to be active, perhaps because we have a mental or physical disability or health condition.
-Our tips below on things to consider before starting exercise may help .
-The NHS has a webpage about getting active if you have a disability or health condition, with tips on building activity into your day and finding accessible activities and classes.
-Exercising with a disability can be frustrating if you’re not able to do the type of activity you want or used to able to do, but it’s important to work with your body.
+For some of us, it can be hard to be active, perhaps because we have a mental or physical disability or health condition.
+Our tips below on things to consider before starting exercise may help.
+The NHS has advice about getting active if you have a disability or health condition, with tips on building activity into your day and finding accessible activities and classes.
+Exercising with a disability can be frustrating if you’re not able to do the type of activity you want or are used to be able to do, but it’s important to work with your body.

 How active do I need to be?

 Any amount of physical activity is better than none.
 Finding an activity you like and are able to do regularly is more important than pushing yourself to do something you don’t enjoy.
 You could try brisk walking, mowing the lawn, dancing, swimming, following an exercise video or online class, trying a new sport or anything that gets your body moving.